18F/clamav-api-cg-app/README.md

 ## Setup

-This project depends on a couple of deployment variables:
+This project depends on one deployment variable, which is documented in `vars.yml-template`

-* `clamd-hostname` The hostname for the clamd server.
-It will be prepended to the `apps.internal` domain.
-* `api-route` The fully qualified route to access the clamav REST api.
-  This should end in `.apps.internal` if the API will be used internally
+`cp vars.yml-template vars.yml`

 ### Create apps

-To push both apps to cloud.gov (subtituting your own values for `CLAMD_HOSTNAME` and `API_ROUTE`):
+To push both apps to cloud.gov:

+`cf push --vars-file vars.yml`

+or to specify the project yourself:

-`cf push --var clamd_hostname="CLAMD_HOSTNAME" --var api_route="API_ROUTE"`
+`cf push --var project="PROJECT_NAME"`

 ### Configure networking